 Saskatoon, Saskatchewan

 Saskatoon credits its rapid development to a burgeoning economy and low cost of living.
 One of the fastest-growing cities in Canada, it’s also a top exporter of oats, flaxseed, and durum wheat.
-Further defining the job market are its strong industries in gold, diamonds, oil, and gas.
+Its strong gold, diamond, oil, and gas industries further define the job market.

 Charlottetown, Prince Edward Island

-Prince Edward Island is known as “Canada’s Food Island,” so here you’ll find a vibrant culinary scene with diverse restaurant options and exciting food festivals.
-It also happens to be one of the most affordable cities in all of Canada: the real estate prices in Charlottetown are considerably lower than in many parts of the country.
+Prince Edward Island is often called “Canada’s Food Island,” and Charlottetown lives up to the name with its vibrant culinary scene, diverse restaurants, and exciting food festivals.
+It also happens to be one of the most affordable places to live in Canada, with real estate prices in Charlottetown significantly lower than in many other parts of the country.

 Get our monthly newsletter filled with tips and information for people living, moving, and traveling outside of their home country.**By submitting your email, you agree to receive monthly updates for expats, digital nomads, retirees, and more.